nxp-mcuxpresso/vscode-for-mcux/README.md

 * Wizard view to import repository from remote or local GitHub or from a standalone archive (MCUXpresso SDK).
 * Wizard to import a project example from an installed repository.
 * Support for importing all application types for Zephyr (repository, workspace, freestanding).
-* Integration with standalone MCUXpresso Config Tools.
+* Integration with standalone MCUXpresso Config Tools and MCUXpresso SEC Security Tool.
 * Option to import an existing CMake project.
 * Support for importing existing executables.
 * Project converter from MCUXpresso IDE (Eclipse) to MCUXpresso for VS Code extension.
 * Project view displaying information about: software repository, build configurations, MCU device and memory details.
 * Project options to manage components, build, flash and debug.
-* Project context options to switch "Floating Point", "C Library", and "Debug Console" types.
+* Build configuration GUI editor.
 * Device Tree viewer, Kconfig syntax highlighting for Zephyr support, context options to open interactive Kconfig interface (guiconfig) and integrated terminal for Zephyr based environment.
 * Integrated with existing VS Code support for managing files, editing facilities, source control.
 * Detailed analysis of an application image structure (Callgraph and Memory details inside Image Info viewer).